MicAu/Workshop/Workshop/Questions/Questions.md

     }
 }

-3 invariants are provided in the loop.
+4 invariants are provided in the loop.
-Give a short explanation of what each of the three invariants attempt to prove.
+Give a short explanation of what each of the three invariants attempt to show.
 1.
 2.
 3.
+4.

 Which invariants are not needed?

-# Question 7
-Add

-# Question 8
-Add